ThemApples/todoList/README.md

 14/07/2022 - Was not delete button Not working.
            - Resolved (The Math Function was not written correctly while I was following the Tutorial.
 As a result the elements did not have a proper id and was not able to be deleted.)

+16/07/2022 - Drop Down menu was not filtering out proper elements in the array
+           - Resolved (Forgot to add a onChange on the Form.js)

 # License
 [Liscense](License)